 Math is the key to science, but people sometimes run into trouble with their math journey because math is something that builds, and one weak concept can cause the whole thing to come crashing down.
 This fun visual exercise helps teach how vital practice is for building a strong math foundation.

 Water is one of the most incredible substances on the planet.
 Science Mom displays three hands-on investigations that are easy to replicate at home, showing just how extraordinary this ordinary substance really is.

 2. Light is Amazing

-You’ve probably seen that white light can be split into a rainbow of color, but did you know you can combined colored light to make white?
+You’ve probably seen that white light can be split into a rainbow of color, but did you know you can combine colored light to make white?
 Light is one of the most mysterious and interesting things we interact with every day.
 We still don’t understand exactly what it is.
 But we do know that it travels in waves, and understanding a bit about those different wavelengths can enrich our understanding of this extraordinary phenomenon by a lot.

 3. Epic Electric

 Electricity is something we use every day, but how often do we stop to think about what things conduct current, and why?
 With a plasma ball, Science Mom demonstrates which materials conduct electricity and explains how this fascinating phenomenon works.
 During the workshop, we’ll also take a look at static electricity, moving balloons and cans without touching them, and making orbs of tinsel levitate into the air.

 4. Bernoulli, Blowers, and Bags

 What does a scientist from long ago have to do with airplanes and floating ping pong balls?
 As it turns out, quite a lot!
 Science Mom explains the Bernoulli effect and how a single principle of physics allows us to predict and manipulate one of the most dynamic and interesting fluids we interact with: air.

 5. Foaming Reactions